 One of the strong points of Fitbit's latest products is, without a doubt, the amount of accessories available and the possibilities of personalization that it offers.
 Colored straps, sport or leather type.

-These last few days I've been testing the new strap that Fitbit calls "Sport Band".
-It uses the same material as the original strap, but thanks to the perforations it's lighter and has a sportier look, plus it obviously has a more breathable design.
+These last few days I have been testing the new strap that Fitbit calls the "Sport Band".
+It uses the same material as the original strap, but thanks to the perforations it is lighter and has a sportier look, plus it obviously has a more breathable design.

 As we have seen in the unpacking, Fitbit has prepared the system well to offer accessories, as it is very easy to change from one strap to another.
 The activity monitor is the central part, and the strap can be removed very easily by using the hooks on it.

 It's literal.
 In five seconds you have a practically new device.

 And of course, in the event that the strap breaks (which can always happen and has happened to all of us), you won't have to buy a brand new activity monitor.

 The renewal of Fitbit Charge 2 is quite satisfactory, both at the product level and the utility level.
 The Fitbit application is still the best, not only because of the information shown but mainly because of the different forms of motivation it offers, as well as the continuous communication with the user based on notifications (not only of the application, but also through e-mail).
 At this point Fitbit is one or two steps above the competition.